Skip to content

 • It inspects ingress packets coming to an internal network from outside and inspects egress packets going outside from an internal network

-• Packing filtering only inspects IP headers and TCP headers, not the payloads generated at the application layer
+• Packet-filtering only inspects IP headers and TCP headers, not the payloads generated at the application layer.

 • A packet-filtering firewall uses a set of rules to determine whether a packet should be allowed or denied to pass through.